RodaW/Scheduler/README.md

-# Interview Scheduler
+## Interview Scheduler

-Scheduler is a single-page React application that allows students to book interviews with a mentor.
-Students can create, edit, and delete their appointments.
-The data is being retrieved from an API, and when there are changes to a booking that data is sent to the API to persist using a PostgreSQL database.
-It has included Jest unit tests, Storybook visual tests, and Cypress end-to-end-tests.
+Scheduler is a single page React app that uses latest tools and techniques,  which allows users to book and cancel interviews.
+We combine a concise API with a WebSocket server to build a realtime experience.

 ## Final Product
 !["Screenshot of the Homepage"](https://raw.githubusercontent.com/RodaW/Scheduler/42fd0e477fd4ff173bbafc71b7e40cf620740d94/public/images/Screen%20Shot%202022-02-01%20at%204.23.05%20PM.png)